-Since every child is different, though, this can be a somewhat tricky area to navigate, especially for new parents or parents with numerous children under one roof.
+Since every child is different, this can be a tricky area to navigate, especially for new parents or parents with numerous children under one roof.

-There are a number of things that can help any child get ahead, though, even if the way these things are achieved may have to be tweaked to fit individual personalities, schedules and homes.
+A number of things can help any child get ahead, though, even if the way these things are achieved may have to be tweaked to fit individual personalities, schedules, and homes.

 Support a Positive Learning Environment at Home

-Though most of a child’s learning seems to happen at school, it’s important to make sure their atmosphere at home promotes positive and effectual learning as well.
+Though most of a child’s learning seems to happen at school, it’s important to make sure their atmosphere at home promotes positive and effective learning.

 One way you can do this is by keeping the overall atmosphere at home as peaceful as possible.
 This is, of course, easier in some homes than others, but maximizing your home’s potential in this department can really make a difference.

-This can be done through keeping the overall environment organized and avoiding clutter while also making sure there is sufficient time throughout the day where kids can get their work done with as little interruption as possible (aside from homework aid, of course).
+This can be done by keeping the overall environment organized and avoiding clutter while also ensuring there is sufficient time throughout the day where kids can get their work done with as little interruption as possible (aside from homework aid, of course).

 Create a Work Space

-Additionally, it’s extremely beneficial to make sure there is an area for your child or children to effectively complete their work.
+Additionally, it’s extremely beneficial to make sure there is an area for your child or children to complete their work effectively.

 Some homes have offices or studies, but for those that don’t, having a little table or desk dedicated to getting work done goes a long way.

-David Dodge, CEO of children’s educational software Codakid, stresses the important of neat and organized work spaces in the home:
+David Dodge, CEO of children’s educational software Codakid, stresses the importance of neat and organized workspaces in the home:

 “Kids can have a hard time keeping themselves on task and organized because they haven’t really learned those skills yet.
 They’re full of energy and haven’t developed the tools to harness it into productivity.
 If they have a neat, positive place to get all of their work done, they’ll have a much easier time separating the work and play in their life and remaining productive.”

-Of course, every child will be different in how they want their productive spaces set up and organized, but it could make for a fun weekend family project putting together an area that will make it easy for them to get their homework done and plan out their weeks.
+Of course, every child will be different in how they want their productive spaces set up and organized, but it could make for a fun weekend family project to put together an area that will make it easy for them to get their homework done and plan out their homework weeks.

 Teach Them Organizational Skills

-Getting your child properly set up to get all of their work done at home in a peaceful and efficient manner is a perfect segue into helping them become independent with their own organizational skills.
+Getting your child properly set up to get all of their work done at home peacefully and efficiently is a perfect segue into helping them become independent with their own organizational skills.

 By tackling motivational skills, you can also be sure to maximize on motivation through a self-starting environment that will absolutely pay off in the long run.